-We get many calls in the spring and summer from concerned members who are upset that their condo complex, retirement community or lake association are approving egg addling, other harassment measures and even worse, geese roundups and slaughter because they believe there are too many in their respective areas.
+Friends of Animals gets many calls in the spring and summer from concerned members who are upset that their condo complex, retirement community or lake association are approving egg addling, other harassment measures and even worse, geese roundups and slaughter, because they believe there are too many in their respective areas.
 Egg addling—oiling, shaking, or puncturing an egg during incubation until the embryo is unviable—is barbaric.

-Friends of Animals believes habitats in parks can be modified creatively to make them less attractive to Canada geese, which is why we developed our Canada Goose Habitat Modification Manual, available on our website.
+Friends of Animals believes habitats in parks can be modified creatively to make them less attractive to Canada geese, which is why we developed our Canada Goose Habitat Modification Manual.
+It is available at friendsofanimals.org.

 In Ontario, Canada, Paul Elliot was in demand cleaning up poop.
 He says he was the first one to use the Tow and Collect mini 700 to pick up goose poop from a 15-acre municipal park along Lake Barrie.
 The township of Oro-Medonte, between Barrie and Orillia, employed him two days a week for approximately seven years before the municipality decided to buy its own machine for its workers.

 Elliot was a popular guy during that time, he recalls.

 “Whoever is doing the cleanup of the geese will never have a bad word said to them.
 You are only helpful.
 You are very much appreciated,” Elliot recalled.